cueki/casual-pre-loader/doc/troubleshooting.md

 # Troubleshooting
-Here you can find common troublshooting problems and potential fixes/solutions.
+Here you can find common troubleshooting problems and potential fixes/solutions.
 If none of these work, or your problem isn't listed here, please join the **[discord](https://discord.gg/64sNFhqUaB)** and open a support ticket.

 **If you encounter any error, please try upgrading to the [latest version](https://github.com/cueki/casual-pre-loader/releases) first.**